rpat9/Analytics-Pipeline/backend/README.md

 **Responsibilities:**
 - Consume events from Redis Stream using consumer groups
-- Batch process events for cost efficiency
+- Batch process events for efficiency
 - Validate event data using Zod schemas
 - Write processed events to TimescaleDB in transactions
 - Track performance metrics and lag